PREM Rugby: Media coverage

-In the United Kingdom, Premiership Rugby is broadcast on TNT Sports (previously BT Sport) and streaming on Discovery+, under a contract most recently renewed in March 2024.
+In the United Kingdom, Premiership Rugby is broadcast on TNT Sports (previously BT Sport) and streaming on HBO Max, since 26 March 2026.
 The broadcaster carries all Premiership Rugby fixtures (an increase from 80 to 93 regular season fixtures), as well as selected Premiership Rugby Cup fixtures.

 ITV holds rights to carry a free-to-air highlights show, aired on ITV4 and ITV1.
 For the 2024–25 season, the highlight show—previously hosted by Craig Doyle and a panel of players—was rebooted as Gallagher Premiership Unleashed; in addition to highlights, the new format includes feature segments hosted by popular rugby-oriented social media personalities.
 Doyle—who produces the programme—stated that the programme was intended to help reach a wider audience, amid a collapse in viewership for the more traditional format.

 Talksport and BBC Radio 5 Live, along with various BBC Local Radio stations, broadcast commentary and magazine programming.

 In Australia, the Premiership is available on Stan Sport, while in New Zealand, it is on Sky Sports and, in Oceanic islands, on TVWan Sport.
-In the United States, the Premiership is available on The Rugby Network since 2023.
+In the United States, the Premiership is available on FloSports since 2025.
 In Canada, it is broadcast on Sportsnet and, in Southern Africa, it is on SuperSport.
 In Malta, it is aired on TSN, in Italy on Mola, in France on RMC Sport, and in DACH on MTS and DAZN.
 In Czech Republic and Slovakia, it is on Nova Sport and, in Scandinavian states, it is on Viaplay.
 In MENA region and Asia, it is on Premier Sports.
 It has also been broadcast in China since 2017 and, in Japan, on DAZN.